anufrievroman/calcure/readme.md

 ## Features
 - Vim keys
-- Event management with a least possible number of key presses
+- Event management with a fewest key presses possible
 - Birthdays from your abook contacts
-- Auto pictograms according to keywords from event title (fully customizible)
+- Auto pictograms according to event name ✈ ⛷ ⛱
+- Privacy mode ••••• to obfuscate events
-- Simple plain text database in a desired location
+- Simple plain text database in a desired location for cloud sync
 - Colors, icons, and other features are fully customizable
 - Resize friendly.
 Can shrink to a small window
-- Autosave changes
 - Import from calcurse
 - Start week on any day

 ## Instalation and running
 Simply copy the **mincal** file into a directory with your binaries, for example into `home/user/.local/bin`